bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 - limits can be set on both CPU and memory utilization
 - pods run with unbounded CPU and memory limits
-- Kubernetes will restart containers when limits a reached
+- Kubernetes will restart containers when limits are crossed

 ???